MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/cant-create-domain-based-dfs-namespace.md

 > [!NOTE]
 > The following Process Monitor filters are helpful:
 >
+> - `PID is 3488`, which is the PID of the DFS Management console
+>
-> - In the preceding Process Monitor output, 3488 is the PID of the DFS Management console process.
+>     In the preceding Process Monitor output, 3488 is the PID of the DFS Management console process.
 Before you use this filter, identify the PID of the DFS Management console process first.
 > - `Path contains \\contoso.com` (or `\\contoso`)

 ## More information